nikhil-sk/sagemaker-benchmarks/README.md

 * mxnet-bln-data-sagemaker/small - small file just to make SM happy for the synthetic training

 To stay out of troubles - sagemaker must be in the name.

+## Steps to get the results
+The results are saved to AWS Cloud Watch
+We can use for example awslogs tool https://github.com/jorgebastida/awslogs